 - Bring the loop to the hole below where the motor spindle sits.

 - Bring the other pair of tweezers up through the hole and grip the belt loop and release the first pair of tweezers.

-- Whilst holding the loop, drop the motor back into position, guiding the motors pulley through the loop you are holding, push the loop up as you bring the motor down and it should hook on.
+- Whilst holding the loop from the bottom, drop the motor back into position, guiding the motors pulley through the loop you are holding, push the loop up as you bring the motor down and it should hook on.

 - Screw the motor back down.